chapmanb/bcbb/posts/hg38_validation.md

     alternative haplotypes.
 A reference assembly is a useful construct for creating a shared coordinate space for collaborating, but sub-populations need to have representations of their unique sequences to ensure correct analysis.
-    This is especially true for medically important genes where we're soon be making clinical decisions.
+    This is especially true for medically important genes where we'll soon be making clinical decisions.

 -   The inclusion of